 <VV> tire inflation question - generic; could be for Corvair...

-The maximum pressure listed on the tire is the maximum safe pressure and is
+The 44 psi maximum figure on the tire sidewall is the pressure needed by

 > Andy K.